IBM-Blockchain-Identity/verify-creds-samples/README.md

 1. Visit your agent account management page and provision three new agents, `govdmv`, `ibmhr`, and `bbcu`.
 Make sure the box marking the new agents as issuers is checked.

-2. Find your account url and record the passwords for the three agents that you created.
+2. Find your account url and record the ids and passwords for the three agents that you created.
 You can find this information by visiting your account dashboard, clicking on each agent, clicking the `Add Device` on the `General` page for the agent, and clicking on `Manual Entry` in the `Register Device` popup panel.